afronski/presentations/done/zeromq-in-nodejs@berlinjs/slides.md

 ???

-- I always want to present something real.
-So I will start with describing our use case.
+- When I present something, I always try to have a real example.
+Likewise today, I will start with description of our use case
-- Then, we will fluently talk about the capabilities and features of ZeroMQ, we will briefly talk about pattern language defined there.
+- Then, we will fluently move to the capabilities and features of ZeroMQ, and we will briefly talk about pattern language defined there.
-- And after that we will see how the actual implementation looked like and with what kind of challenges we have dealt.
+- And after that, we will see how the actual implementation looked like and with what kind of challenges we have dealt during that project.

 ---
 class: center, middle